aicollectiveng/Nigerian-AI-Repository/README.md

 **How to use this repository:**

 **Explore:** Browse curated lists of AI tools, research, and resources organized by topic and type.
-Use tags like #opensource, #free, #policy, or #startup to filter content.

 **Contribute:** Fork the repository, add your resources, research, or tools, and submit a pull request.
 Review the Contribution Guidelines for best practices and requirements.